fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 Use the `--verbose` flag to get more details on what the program is doing behind the scenes.

 To update the data, copy the new data into the `data` folder and run `python main.py ingest` again.

+### Streamlit app

+Run `streamlit run app.py`.
+It will open the app in a browser window.

 ## Design